What to expect when visiting Dubai in July

 Long daylight hours and high UV are the norm for July.
 Rain and sand storms are exceptionally rare at this time of year though you may find the city is shrouded in a significant heat haze which reduces visibility.

-Humidity is not as high as August but nonetheless, the “feels like” temperature which accounts for humidity and wind chill can push over 50c (122F).
+Humidity is not as high as in August but nonetheless, the “feels like” temperature which accounts for humidity and wind chill can regularly push over 50°C (122°F).
 As the month goes on the heat feels closer rather than a dry desert heat experienced further north in the Middle East.